 The Role of Operators and Regulators in Responsible Gaming

-Both operators and regulatory bodies play a crucial role in promoting responsible gaming and protecting players from gambling-related harm.
+Both operators and regulatory bodies play a crucial role in promoting safer gaming and protecting players from gambling-related harm.
 Their efforts ensure a safer and more transparent gaming environment.

 1. Operators’ Responsibilities